 After serving as the Clerk of the Planning and Development Committee and running two state-house campaigns, Kate went to work for Betty Gallo & Company in 2000.
-Since then, she has worked on dozens of pro-active proposals relating to public health, education, energy security and affordable housing including, but not limited to, CPR in schools, increasing access to Narcan, monitoring access to mental health treatment for people with private insurance, establishing funding for year-round energy assistance, increasing and preserving funds for affordable housing options and housing stability for people facing homelessness, restoration of voting rights for people who have served their sentences in the criminal justice system, and assuring that tenants in public housing can elect the Tenant Commissioner on the Housing Authority if they choose to.
+Since then, she has worked on dozens of pro-active proposals relating to strengthening the safety net, public health, education, energy security and affordable housing including, but not limited to, improved access to abortion care and long acting contraceptives, the passage of the Connecticut Child Tax Rebate, increasing the Earned Income Tax Credit, re-establishing student loan reimbursement for health care providers in public health, the removal of non-medical exemptions from state vaccination requirements to enroll in school, CPR in schools, increased access to Narcan, monitoring access to mental health treatment for people with private insurance, established funding for year-round energy assistance, increasing and preserving funds for affordable housing options and housing stability for people facing homelessness, restoration of voting rights for people who have served their sentences in the criminal justice system, and assuring that tenants in public housing can elect the Tenant Commissioner on the Housing Authority if they choose to.

-Don Branson joined Gallo & Robinson, LLC (formerly Betty Gallo & Co.) in 2003 and has been the Director of IT Services since 2004.
-He works with client organizations to help them effectively utilize information technology to meet their goals.
-This includes managing the grassroots contacts databases and on-line legislative action centers as well as being the systems administrator for a variety of offices, consulting on website design and development, and technology planning for organizations.
-Don holds a Masters degree in Sociology from Minnesota State University-Mankato.
-Don's other experiences include serving in the United States Marine Corps and teaching courses on Social Problems, Deviant Behavior, and Political Sociology as a Lecturer in the Department of Sociology at the University of Connecticut.
-He currently lives in Massachusetts with his wife and daughter.
+Don Branson joined Gallo & Robinson, LLC (formerly Betty Gallo & Co.) in 2003 as a part-time organizer to run on-line grassroots activism campaigns.
+He has moved up to become the Director of IT Services.
+Don works with client organizations to help them effectively utilize information technology to meet their organizational, political, and social change goals.
+This includes managing grassroots contacts databases, on-line legislative action centers as well as being the systems administrator for a variety of offices and organizations, consulting on website design and development, and technology planning for organizations.
+Don holds a Masters degree in Sociology from Minnesota State University-Mankato and has more than 25-years of experience working in a wide variety of roles in Information Technology and Politics.

 Greater Mutsikwi’ Houle started working as the Office Manager for Gallo & Robinson, LLC (formerly Betty Gallo & Co.) in June 2004.
 Prior to that she worked as the building receptionist for the Lyceum.
 She also worked as a Legislative Assistant for the House Democrats in early 2004.
 Greater was born and raised in Zimbabwe and she holds a degree from the University of Hartford in Communications and English.